cicero1/Parsing/README.md

-##The Rozetka e-catalog parser.
+###The Rozetka e-catalog parser.
 The program has been written for a test task.
-(See (http://../test_task.zip) for the task specification.)
+(See (../VMParsing/test_task.zip) for the task specification.)
 The intention of the present project is to meet asking requirements and display my skills while keeping it simple.

 ________________________________________________________________________________